 - 1. Routinely make available TB services to each individual receiving treatment for AOD use and/or abuse; Reduce barriers to patients' accepting TB treatment; and, - 2.
-Develop strategies to improve follow-up monitoring, particularly after patients leave treatment, by disseminating information through educational bulletins and technical assistance.

-O. Trafficking Victims Protection Act of 2000
+Develop strategies to improve follow-up monitoring, particularly after patients leave treatment, by disseminating information through educational bulletins and technical assistance. - O. Trafficking Victims Protection Act of 2000

-Contractor and its Subcontractors that provide services covered by this Contract shall comply with the Trafficking Victims Protection Act of 2000 (USC, Title 22, Chapter 78, Section 7104) as amended by section 1702 of Pub.
-L. 112-239.
+Contractor and its Subcontractors that provide services covered by this Contract shall comply with Section 106(g) of the Trafficking Victims Protection Act of 2000 (22 United States Code (USC) 7104(g)) as amended by section 1702.
 The County is authorized to terminate a contract and/or take other remedial action as deemed necessary, without penalty, if the Contractor or any Subcontractor:

-- 1. Engages in severe forms of trafficking in persons during the period of time that the award is in effect: - 2.
+- 1. Engages in severe forms of trafficking in persons during the period of time that the award is in effect; - 2.
 Procures a commercial sex act during the period of time that the award is in effect; - 3.
 Uses forced labor in the performance of the award or subawards under the award.